 The battle was won.
 He received baptism, returned home, and gave all to the poor.
 At Hippo, where he settled, he was consecrated bishop in 395.
 For thirty-five years he was the center of ecclesiastical life in Africa, and the Church’s mightiest champion against heresy; whilst his writings have been everywhere accepted as one of the principal sources of devotional thought and theological speculation.
 He died in 430.

-Reflection.—Read the lives of the Saints, and you will ill find that you are gradually creating a society about you to which in some measure you will be forced to raise the standard of your daily life.
+Reflection.—Read the lives of the Saints, and you will gradually begin seeing a noble society about you, so that, in some measure, you will be forced to raise the standard of your life.

 Pope Benedict XVI has written: “As you know, I too am especially attached to certain Saints: among them (in addition to St Joseph and St Benedict, whose names I bear) is St Augustine whom I have had the great gift to know, so to speak, close at hand through study and prayer and who has become a good ‘traveling companion’ in my life and my ministry” [General Audience, Aug.
 25, 2010 ].